 There is, however, one additional factor you must consider because it directly impacts your monthly earnings.

 The talent emerging from India is phenomenal and will only get stronger.

 Whilst it’s good to know market rates, what’s more important is to understand and grow your market value.

-There is a huge demand for high impact CTOs and technology leaders and your route to exceeding these average salaries is to enhance your leadership skills so the negotiating balance of power is in your hands.
+There is a huge demand for high impact CTOs and technology leaders and your route to exceeding these average salaries is to enhance your leadership skills, so the negotiating balance of power is in your hands.

-90 Things You Need To Know If You Want to Become The CTO
+90 Things You Need To Know To Become an Effective CTO

 The Digital MBA for Technology Leaders has been formally recognized and certified by the Continuing Professional Development Certification Service (CPDUK) as “conforming to continuing professional development principles”, recognizing both the high standard of professional training and exceptional value being delivered by this course to technology leaders seeking to advance their careers.

 Generally speaking, the role of a chief technology officer involves strategic management and execution of technology initiatives within an organization.
 It is, therefore, pivotal in shaping and implementing the technology roadmap while aligning it with the company’s overall goals and vision.
 What enables tech leaders to drive innovation, oversee development and infrastructure, ensure data security … Read more